EvolveWithProseeker/Proseeker/README.md

     # user_input = int(sys.argv[1])

-The ProSeeker working directory should contain the files ranking.csv, jobstart.csv and whatever you have named your Bres file directory (i.e. PPRONLY).
+The Proseeker working directory should contain the files ranking.csv, jobstart.csv and whatever you have named your Bres file directory (i.e. PPRONLY).

 The ranking file contains values drawn from AAindex as stated in the paper.